 Q. I feel my four-year-old niece is underweight.
-The problem is she eats every hour but does not gain weight.
+The problem is she eats every one hour but does not gain weight.
 Is this a bad sign?

 Q. Why does my six-year-old still wet the bed?

 Q. My baby catches a cold almost every month.
 As a result, he suffers from a blocked nose and is unable to sleep properly.
-It goes on its own and comes back every month.
+It goes away on its own and comes back every month.
 What could be the reason?

-A blocked nose and a disturbed sleep may mean your baby will need assessing for adenoids or allergic rhinitis.
+A blocked nose and disturbed sleep may mean your baby will need assessing for adenoids or allergic rhinitis.
 It is best to consult your doctor regarding this.

-Q. Is there any way to find out whether my son is normal or autistic during the first three months of birth.
+Q. Is there any way to find out whether my son is normal or autistic during the first three months of birth?
 If we find out earlier, is there any step to help him?

 This article deals with all you need to know about the MMR vaccination.